Writing Guides

 • Topic sentence -> Explanation -> Summary

-Over and over.
-Real writing breaks rhythm.
-The punchline might come first.
-Sometimes the explanation never arrives and is left for the reader to figure out.
+Author sometime break their rythme.
+The punchline might come first and sometimes the explanation never arrives and is left for the reader to figure out.

-You can humanize AI content manually, but it’s slow.
-Here’s what that usually involves:
+You can humanize AI content manually, but it's slow — and it's a battle against entropy.
+Here's what that usually involves:

 • Rewriting sentence rhythm